 This is not the same as is the UK.

-Some of Austria is covered by the "yellow bin" scheme, but apparently not the area we are in.
+Some of Austria is covered by the "yellow bin" scheme (click the "EN" to get the pages in English), but apparently not the area we are in.
 There are regional differences in waste separation laws: "Following consultations with the respective municipal governments, Vienna, Lower Austria, Salzburg, and Carinthia focus on the separate collection of plastic bottles (in some regions together with metal packaging), as plastic bottles can be sent for recycling.
 Other types of light-weight packaging are collected together with municipal solid waste", i.e. into the black bin bag.

 In Bad Aussee, Austrians recycle plastic bottles, but no other forms of plastic:

 The plastic bottles must be PET bottles: the normal fizzy drink type.

 There is a bin bag for PET bottles (no caps) between the new and old potato huts.

 There is a bin bag for aluminium and steel food and drink cans between the new and old potato huts.
 We also put the bottle caps from Gosser beer in there.

 There is a cardboard collection box for old batteries by the tills of most supermarkets.
 There is certainly a collection point in the big Unimarkt in Bad Aussee.